michelegranatiero/blockchain-project/README.md

 (Not mandatory) 'npx hardhat compile' to compile the contract inside the contracts folder.

-'npx hardhat run ./scripts/deploy.js --network hardhat' to deploy the smart contract.
+'npx hardhat run --network hardhat ./scripts/deploy.js' to deploy the smart contract.
 Edit deploy.js to set the number of rounds and the number of workers.

 'python ./scripts/python/number_oracle.py' starts and oracle sending random numbers to the smart contract (they are needed for some stuff).